DominikSuess/slingshot_test/README.txt

-Apache Sling Slingshot Sample Application - Test
+Apache Sling Slingshot Sample Application - Test2
 -----------------------------------------

 This bundle provides a sample application for Apache Sling.